lhoss/ansible-accumulo/README.md

 # ansible-accumulo
-An Ansible role for configuring Apache Accumulo.
+An Ansible role for installing and configuring Apache Accumulo.

 ## Role Variables